plone/documentation/docs/classic-ui/images.md

 }
 ```

-With this definition the Browser will use the large scale (800px) when the viewport size is max 800px.
+With this definition the browser will use the `large` scale when the viewport's width is 800 pixels or fewer.
 When the viewport width is greater than 800 pixels, the browser will use the larger scale `1000px`.